nightscout/nightscout.github.io/docs/uploader/setup.md

 !!!warning "This plugin is **NOT** functional anymore with Heroku."

+You can use an Android phone with a [private version of xDrip+](https://github.com/benceszasz/xDripCareLinkFollower), a [computer](https://github.com/FredMK/minimed-connect-to-nightscout-wrapper) or a [Raspberry Pi](https://github.com/psonnera/minimed-connect-to-nightscout-wrapper/wiki) to bridge CareLink to Nightscout.

 Plugin setup documented [here](https://github.com/nightscout/cgm-remote-monitor/#mmconnect-minimed-connect-bridge) with [additional fields](https://github.com/nightscout/cgm-remote-monitor/#pump-pump-monitoring) for your pump.

 </br>